 Withdrawals

 After a piece is submitted, it should not be withdrawn.
-On closing edits, we will endeavour to publish it without too long a delay, and to indicate when that will be.
+On closing edits, we will endeavor to publish it without too long a delay, and to indicate when that will be, bearing in mind that scheduling changes can happen.
+Once published, we can make corrections as requested but cannot take down the piece unless there is a compelling concern.

 Payment